Optimization using MATLAB

 fval = -0.2

-Note that quadprog can also accept the bounds on the variable as an input, as we did with LP example.
+Note that quadprog can also accept the bounds on the variable as an input, similar to what we did in the LP example.

 Example on how to model QP with YALMIP in MATLAB

-We can solve the same QP problem by modeling with YALMIP as follows
+We can solve the same QP problem by modeling it with YALMIP as follows

 % Define the variable